Graphic logo of the Rose-Hulman Center for Diversity and Inclusion

 Rose-Hulman strives to provide an environment free of microaggressions, which are common verbal, behavioral or environmental indignities, whether unintentional or intentional, that communicate hostile, derogatory, or negative characterizations and insults to people from marginalized groups.

-Interested in financially supporting Center for Diversity and Inclusion programming, speakers and other events?
-Please click below to make a gift (Please specify "Center for Diversity and Inclusion" when making your gift.).
+Interested in financially supporting Office of Diversity, Inclusion, and Belonging programming, speakers and other events?
+Please click below to make a gift (Please specify "Office of Diversity, Inclusion, and Belonging" when making your gift.).

 Learn more about Rose